josephwegner/simple-api/README.md

 - `params`: An object containing any matched params from the URL

 Within the context of a controller action, `this` refers to the controller.
 That means you can access any of your helper functions using `this.helpers`.
 You can also access the master API object from `this.api`.
-This is helpful for some of the convenience functions available on the master API like `fourOhFour` and `fiveHundred`.

 Obviously, because you are holding the HTTP request, actions are expected to call `res.end()` to finish the connection.